LucyHeath/ChamPeakx/README.md

 ##### LoginView class
 ![LoginView class](https://user-images.githubusercontent.com/114397080/211007068-cd99fb56-9a83-40e3-a644-61473fe599df.png)

 ## Challenges
 * Building the app with all the features I wanted to include within the timeframe was really challenging.
 My aim was to try and execute the basics well.

 ## Wins
-* Making a full stack app after less than a weeks familiarity with Python, Django and PostgreSQL.
+* I was able to make a full stack app after less than a weeks familiarity with Python, Django and PostgreSQL.
+* The app looks good with a clean design and simple user story.
+* I got to practie using React.js and making API calls.
+* I really enjoyed using Chakra UI- it was relatively quick to build up the front end and had some great components which I was able to implement without too much trouble.

 ## Key Learnings
 * I'm much more familiar with making reauseable components if they appear in the code more than once.